tumarkuss/AI-MachineLearning/README.md

 # Welcome!
 I am practicing Machine Learning/AI here.
-...if you know any good resources, please email me at tumarkuss@gmail.com
+...if you know any helpful resources, please email me at tumarkuss@gmail.com

 # AI-MachineLearning-Practice
 I will be trying out AI/Machine Learning techniques and practices, some of them will be uploaded to the "Practicing" directory.